 Becoming an exporter is exciting and potentially lucrative, but you need to be ready for the numerous challenges you’ll face.

-You must have a good knowledge of overseas markets in which you plan to become active.
+You must have a good knowledge of the overseas markets in which you plan to become active.
 That means knowing what customers want and what competition you face.
 You must also be aware of any relevant cultural, legal, financial or taxation issues.

 You must consider how you’ll move goods overseas and process payment from overseas customers.
 If you plan to establish an overseas base, how will you find and then manage premises and employees?